-5. CATEGORIES OF PROPERTIES
+5. DIFFERENT CATEGORIES OF OWNERS OF PROPERTY

-- 5.1 Subject to section 19 of the Act, Bela Bela Municipality may, in terms of the criteria set out in its rates policy, levy different rates for different categories of rateable properties, which may include categories determined according to the:

-- (a) use of the property;

-- (b) permitted use of the property; or

-- (c) geographical area in which the property is situated.
+- 5.1 The categories of property are determined according to dominant use of the property irrespective of the permitted use in terms of the Town Planning scheme.
+However council may consider actual use for purposes of rating multiple and illegal use.

 - 5.2 Categories of rateable property that may be determined in terms of paragraph 5.1 include the following:

 - (a) residential (improved property);

 - (b) property that is vacant (empty stands) with permitted/predominant use earmarked for residential;

 - (c) property that is vacant (empty stands) with permitted/predominant use earmarked for industrial, business or commercial;

 - (d) industrial;

 - (e) business and commercial;

-- (f) farm properties used for
+- (f) farm properties used for -

 - (i) agricultural purposes;

-- (ii) other commercial or business purposes;
+- (ii) commercial or business purposes;

 - (iii) residential purposes; or

 - (iv) purposes other than those specified in subparagraphs (i) to (iii);

 - (g) farm properties that is vacant(empty stands);

 - (h) smallholdings used for -

 - (i) agricultural purposes;

 - (ii) residential purposes;

-- (iii) industrial purposes;
+- (iii) industrial purposes:

 - (iv) commercial and business purposes; or

-- (v) purposes other than those specified in subparagraphs (i) to (iv).
+- (v) farm properties that is vacant(empty stands)

 - (i) state-owned property;

 - (j) municipal property;

 - (k) public services infrastructure;

-- (I) property-

-- a. acquired through the Provision of Land and Assistance Act, 1993 (Act No 126 of 1993) or the Restitution of Land Rights Act, 1994 (Act No 22 of 1994); or

-- b. which is subject to the Communal Property Associations Act, 1996 (Act No 28 of 1996);

-- (m) protected areas;

-- (n) properties used for any specific public benefit activities listed in Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962);
+- (I) properties used for any specific public benefit activities listed in Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962);

-- (o) properties used for multiple purposes, subject to section 9 of the Act;
+- (m) properties used for multiple purposes, subject to section 9 (1) b of the Act;

-- (p) accommodation establishments;
+- (n) accommodation establishments;

-- (q) private open space;
+- (o) private open space;

-- (r) such other categories as may be determined by the council from time to time.
+- (p) such other categories as may be determined by the council from time to time.